Warm pools

 Does this replace profiling?

-No. Slow code stays slow—warmth only removes one class of startup overhead.
+No. Slow handler code stays slow—warm pools only remove one class of startup overhead, so profiling still pays off.

 What about streaming responses from the gateway?